rickyamparo/blinker_coding_challenge/README.md

 A full listing of the routes in our application can be found below.

-For a detailed explanation of each endpoint visit the heroku app's home page for more information.
+For a detailed explanation of each endpoint visit the hosted app's [root page]() for more information.

 <table>